sdiehl/wiwinwlh/tutorial.md

 e = Proxy
 ```

-This is provided by the [tagged](http://hackage.haskell.org/package/tagged-0.7.2/docs/Data-Proxy.html) package
-in 7.6 and provided by the Prelude in 7.8.
+This is provided by the by the Prelude in 7.8.

 Promoted Syntax
 ---------------